beacon-biosignals/OndaFormat/README.md

 Values are stored in little-endian format.

-An individual value in a multichannel sample can be "encoded" from its representation in canonical units to its integer representation via:
+An individual value in a multichannel sample can be converted to its encoded representation from its canonical unit representation via:

 ```
 encoded_value = (decoded_value - sample_offset_in_unit) / sample_resolution_in_unit
 ```

 where the division is followed/preceded by whatever quantization strategy is chosen by the user (e.g. rounding/truncation/dithering etc).
-Complementarily, an individual value in a multichannel sample can be "decoded" from its integer representation to its representation in canonical units via:
+Complementarily, an individual value in a multichannel sample can be converted ("decoded") from its encoded representation to its canonical unit representation via:

 ```
 decoded_value = (encoded_value * sample_resolution_in_unit) + sample_offset_in_unit